mohamadi7613/mycheat/tools/gitlab_cicd.md

 ### Artifacts
++ Artifacts are job outputs
-+ Artifacts are job outputs. artifacts are files generated by jobs and saved after the job finishes
++ Artifacts are files or directories that are saved after a job and passed to later jobs
-+ we can download artifacts from jobs, passing them between jobs
++ we can download artifacts from jobs and passing them between jobs
 + by default we can download `job.log` as an artifact
-+ go to: settings ---> CICD ---> artifacts
++ Go to Build > Pipelines

 ```yaml
 job_name: